 Samaritan Counseling Center of West Texas

 Samaritan Counseling Center of West Texas is an interfaith, community based service that seeks to improve the health of mind, body and spirit through counseling, psychotherapy, research and education.

 Smith County Behavioral Health Leadership Team is made up of community leaders, healthcare professionals, academics and nonprofits working to helping East Texas adequately care for the residents affected by mental health needs.

 Texas Panhandle Centers

 A locally-controlled, non-profit 501c3 organization, governed by a local Board of Trustees representing the citizens of the upper twenty-one counties of the Texas Panhandle.
 Texas Panhandle Centers serves individuals with behavioral health needs (mental illness), intellectual and developmental disabilities and children with developmental delays.

 Texoma Behavioral Health Leadership Team serves as the community's hub for mental health and wellness to improve the behavioral health and well-being for all people in the Texoma community.

 Texoma Council of Governments is a voluntary association of local governments in Cooke, Fannin, and Grayson Counties that works directly with citizens and local jurisdictions to improve and advance economic vitality and quality of life in Texoma.

 Texoma Health Foundation

 We're looking to offer a variety of help and support throughout Texas.
-If you are interested in partnering with Meadows Mental Health Policy Institute and supporting the Okay to Say™ movement, let us know.
-If you have questions about what it means to be a partner, check out our Questions page to get more information.
+If you are interested in partnering with Meadows Mental Health Policy Institute and supporting the Okay to Say™ movement, reach out to Tarryn Sanchez at firstname.lastname@example.org.